Kodi Nikorima: Dolphins (2023-present)

 In 2023, Nikorima made his club debut and scored a try for the Dolphins in round 3 against the Newcastle Knights at McDonald Jones Stadium.
 In total, he played twenty-one games and scored four tries for the Dolphins in 2023.

 On 13 August 2024, it was announced that Nikorima had re-signed with the club on a two year deal.

 Nikorima played 21 games for the Dolphins in the 2024 NRL season as the club finished 10th on the table.

 2025

 Nikorima was named for round 1 of the 2025 NRL season but he later withdrew from the match due to Tropical Cyclone Alfred.
 Nikorima's wife criticised the NRL after they moved the game from Brisbane to Sydney because of the cyclone and it would leave many partners at home alone during that time.

 Nikorima played 20 games for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing 9th.

+2026

+On 29 July 2026, it was announced that Nikorima has signed a 2 year deal with the St George Illawarra Dragons from 2027.